jupyter/qtconsole/docs/source/index.rst

     The Qt console with IPython, using inline matplotlib plots.

-The Qt frontend has hand-coded emacs-style bindings for text navigation.
+The Qt console frontend has hand-coded emacs-style bindings for text navigation.
 This is not yet configurable.

 .. tip::